Christian mysticism: Mystical union

 The first three are weak, medium, and the energetic states of the same grace.

 The Prayer of Quiet

 For Teresa of Avila, the Prayer of Quiet is a state in which the soul experiences an extraordinary peace and rest, accompanied by delight or pleasure in contemplating God as present.
-The Prayer of Quiet is discussed in the writings of Teresa of Ávila, Francis de Sales, Thomas Merton and others.
+The Prayer of Quiet is also discussed in the writings of Francis de Sales, Thomas Merton and others.

-Transforming union

-The transforming union differs from the other three specifically and not merely in intensity.
-It consists in the habitual consciousness of a mysterious grace which all shall possess in heaven: the anticipation of the Divine nature.
-The soul is conscious of the Divine assistance in its superior supernatural operations, those of the intellect and the will.
-Spiritual marriage differs from spiritual espousals inasmuch as the first of these states is permanent and the second only transitory.

 Evelyn Underhill

 Author and mystic Evelyn Underhill recognizes two additional phases to the mystical path.
 First comes the awakening, the stage in which one begins to have some consciousness of absolute or divine reality.
 Purgation and illumination are followed by a fourth stage which Underhill, borrowing the language of St. John of the Cross, calls the dark night of the soul.
 This stage, experienced by the few, is one of final and complete purification and is marked by confusion, helplessness, stagnation of the will, and a sense of the withdrawal of God's presence.
 This dark night of the soul is not, in Underhill's conception, the Divine Darkness of the pseudo-Dionysius and German Christian mysticism.
 It is the period of final "unselfing" and the surrender to the hidden purposes of the divine will.
 Her fifth and final stage is union with the object of love, the one Reality, God.
 Here the self has been permanently established on a transcendental level and liberated for a new purpose.